halixness/covid19-outbreak-detection/README.md

 # Understanding the Covid-19 Outbreak
-This repository collects a series of experiments conducted between March and April 2020 at the University of Leeds.
+This repository collects a series of experiments I conducted between March and April 2020 during my exchange at the University of Leeds.

 <img src="deep-graph.png" width="400px"/>